pydio/cells-sdk-java/Contribute.md

 In Jan.
 2023, we should also do the following to finalize SDK generation:

+- Import the project in Android Studio to insure we did not miss any issue
 - Change the `javax.ws` prefix in the package imports of all class in the openapi package, to import `jakarta.ws.rs.core.GenericType` rather than `javax.ws.rs.core.GenericType`: the later package is not maintained anymore.